darinjbrown/634-final2.0/README.md

 - `POST /api/admin/users/{userId}/demote` - Remove admin role from a user
 - `POST /api/admin/users/{userId}/roles/{role}` - Add a role to a user
 - `DELETE /api/admin/users/{userId}/roles/{role}` - Remove a role from a user

+## Development Guide

+### Modifying Frontend Components
+To modify frontend components (HTML templates and JavaScript):

+1. HTML templates are located in `backend/src/main/resources/templates/`
+2. JavaScript files are in `backend/src/main/resources/static/js/`
+3. CSS styles are in `backend/src/main/resources/static/css/`

+### Key JavaScript Files
+- **auth.js**: Handles authentication and user management
+- **bookings.js**: Manages the bookings page functionality
+- **scripts.js**: Core functionality for the flight search page
+- **saved-flights.js**: Handles saved flights operations

+### Adding New Features
+When adding new features:

+1. Make sure to maintain the existing authentication flow
+2. Update relevant JavaScript files for frontend logic
+3. Modify controller classes for new endpoints
+4. Add service methods as needed
+5. Test thoroughly across different browsers
+6. Update this documentation to reflect new features

 ## Configuration